stolostron/multicluster-observability-operator/operators/endpointmetrics/doc/design/addon-status.md

 3. **UpdateSuccesful**
 4. **ForwardSuccessful**

 The aggregated state is then determined by the highest priority reason.
-For example, if the condition type MetricsCollectorStatus' reason is **ForwardFailure** and the condition type UwlMetricsCollectorStatus' reason is **ForwardSuccessful**, the aggregated reason is **ForwardFailure** and the aggregated type is **Degraded**.
+For example, if the condition type MetricsCollector' reason is **ForwardFailure** and the condition type UwlMetricsCollector' reason is **ForwardSuccessful**, the aggregated reason is **ForwardFailure** and the aggregated type is **Degraded**.

 Finally, individual state details of each collector can be explicitly set in the message field of the aggregated condition by the status controller.